 Funded by Innovate UK, the programme is designed to forge strong relations for tech transfer, collaborative R&D and future joint funding applications for businesses and research performing organisations.

-Benefits of Global Innovation Programme visits
+Benefits of Global Innovation Programme

-A typical programme might involve:
+A typical in-country visit might involve:

 - Orientation and briefings by local experts and officials at the British Embassy/High Commission

 - Meeting with potential partners through a brokerage style event

 - Exclusive access to the sector - opportunity to meet key companies,universities and research organisations to better understand the market/technology area

 - Attendance and participation in conferences/events

 You will also have the opportunity to meet key players in the sector, your profile in the visit brochure and a programme of meetings with key players and stakeholders.